yetone/oscar/README.md

 oscar
 =====

-A simple and powerful frontend VM framework.
+A simple and powerful frontend MVVM framework.